 Collection: One Divine Day

-"Each track is compelling and overall this album is a real treat for lovers of classic melodic rock." -Powerpopaholic
+“A real treat for lovers of classic melodic rock.”

-One Divine Day (originally titled "wunjo") is the first studio album by American rock band Oberon Rose, via ThouART Records.
+One Divine Day is the first studio album by Oberon Rose, released on ThouART Records.

 on a cassette 4-Track.

-And that was exactly how all of the songs were originally recorded.
-On a cassette 4-Track by Tommy at his home studio.
-While both Tommy and Rebecca loved the sound, in the end, they felt it sounded too much like a demo.
+And that was exactly how all of the songs were originally recorded, on a cassette 4-Track by Tommy at his home studio.
+While both Tommy and Rebecca loved the sound, ultimately, they felt it sounded too much like a demo.
 So, the songs were re-recorded on Pro-Tools.
 A lot of the original 4-Track recording was maintained for the final record as they felt strongly about keeping the lofi sound that was originally intended for the record.

 All songs written by Tommy Oberon & Rebecca Rose